Top

 Understanding the Statute of Limitations for Medical Malpractice Cases in North Carolina

-Here are some important things to know about the statute of limitations for medical malpractice cases in North Carolina:
+Here are key points about the statute of limitations for medical malpractice cases in North Carolina:

 • The standard deadline is three years from the date of the injury.

-• If the malpractice involves a foreign object left inside the body, the deadline is extended to one year from the date of discovery.
+• For injuries involving a foreign object left in the body, the deadline is one year from discovery.

 Call Our Medical Malpractice Lawyer for a Free Consultation

-As reported by Johns Hopkins Medicine, a study reveals that medical errors are now the third leading cause of death in the U.S., with more than 250,000 deaths resulting from medical error every year.
-While we understand that medical professionals have a very difficult job, if someone under their care suffers serious or catastrophic injuries or dies, the parties involved must be held accountable.
+According to Johns Hopkins Medicine, a study shows that medical errors are the third leading cause of death in the U.S., causing more than 250,000 deaths each year.
+While medicine is a difficult field, patients who suffer serious or catastrophic injuries—or lose their life—deserve accountability from those responsible.

-Serious injury or death can result from medical negligence.
-You have rights.
-If a medical professional fails to deliver the “accepted standard of care,” a lawsuit can be filed to pursue justice and full compensation.
-The accepted standard of care refers to the type of care that a reasonably competent healthcare professional would have provided under similar circumstances.
-The law provides a means of obtaining compensation so you can move on with your life and focus on your health, your family, and your future.
+Catastrophic injury or death can happen due to medical negligence.
+You have legal rights.
+If a medical professional does not meet the accepted standard of care, you may pursue a lawsuit to seek justice and compensation.
+The accepted standard of care refers to the type of care another reasonable healthcare professional would have provided in a similar situation.
+The law allows you to seek compensation so you can focus on your health, your family, and your future.

-If you have lost a loved one or have suffered serious or life-threatening complications due to a medical error or lack of proper care, it is critical that you seek legal counsel immediately.
-These cases are typically very challenging, in large part because members of the medical community may be hesitant to provide testimony against their colleagues.
-Thankfully, at Law Office Thomas D. Bumgardner, PLLC, we have access to respected medical experts to assist in our medical malpractice cases.
+If you lost a loved one or suffered a serious complication due to a medical mistake or lack of care, reach out as soon as possible.
+These cases are difficult, in part because medical professionals may hesitate to provide testimony in court against their colleagues.
+Our team at Law Office Thomas D. Bumgardner, PLLC works with respected medical professionals to help support medical malpractice claims.

 Contact our Ballantyne medical malpractice lawyer at (704) 870-4779 for a free consultation.